Doors Open Ottawa – Explore Ottawa’s culture, history, and architecture for free June 4 and 5, 2016!

 Celebrating its 15th anniversary, Doors Open Ottawa continues to be the second-largest Doors Open architectural event in North America.
-Since its inception in 2002, over 770,000 visitors have discovered some of the city’s most prestigious buildings including Earnscliffe: Official Residence of the British High Commissioner, the Canadian Guide Dogs for the Blind National Training Centre, the National Gallery of Canada, and the Connaught Building...just to name a few.
+Since its inception in 2002, over 850,000 visitors have discovered some of the city’s most prestigious buildings including Earnscliffe: Official Residence of the British High Commissioner, the Supreme Court of Canada, the Embassy of the United States, and the Connaught Building....just to name a few.

-Come join us again next year, June 6 and 7, 2015 and pay homage to Ottawa’s history, culture, and stunning architecture.
-It’s free, it’s fun, and it’s the perfect way to experience how Canada’s Capital has become the beautiful city it is today.
+On June 4 and 5, 2016 pay homage to Ottawa’s history, culture, and stunning architecture.
+It’s free, it’s fun, and it’s the perfect way to discover how Canada’s Capital has become the beautiful city it is today.
 And don't forget...
 Share your #DoorsOpenOttawa experience on Facebook, Twitter, and Instagram.

 For disability-related accommodation required to participate fully in this event, please contact us at email@example.com or call 3-1-1.